It’s great to have you join with us for our online worship service. We trust that the Lord will minister to you as you worship Him today.

 Click here for more details (opens in a new tab)

-Our first song is “May the peoples praise you”.
+Our first song is “Promise of the Ages”.
 Please click the play button to watch the clip and join your voice in singing when the song begins.

-Our second song today is “It was finished upon that cross”.
+Our second song today is “See Him in Jerusalem”.

 Bible Reading & Sermon